halfpass25/Bootstrap-Form-Builder-PHP-MySQL-with-drag-drop/README.md

 ### 1- The Front-End ###
  Since the amount of  required fields and type of form can vary each time, it is advisable to have the front-end being as simple as possible and less cluttered as possible.
-To achieve this goal, probably the best solution consists in using a “clonable row” (will require Jquery).
+To achieve this goal, probably the best solution consists in using a “clonable row” (will require JQuery).
 This will allow the designer to have the scrren populated only with the fields he creates/customize without a plethora of additional rows in the middle.
 Not only, but it will be possible both to add and/or remove each single row without impacting the automation of the form’s building.
 Each added row will be comprised of a number of field, to specify values for a given form-element’s attribute.